 You know how far into the future we can predict?
-O seconds.
-Consider anything unexpected that has happened to you: Meeting an old friend in a distant city or a car wreck.
+0 seconds.ccxiii Consider anything unexpected that has happened to you: Meeting an old friend in a distant city or a car wreck.
 How far into the future were you aware that this would happen?
 (Recalling a "premonition" after the fact that something would happen does not count.
 They are usually retroactively "felt" memories.)
 If most of our days are undramatically repetitive, it does not mean that we predicted it, we just expected it.
 And we were lucky.

 The Homo sapiens species has been around for about 300,000 years.
 During that time, we have been mostly ignorant and confused about what our nature is.
 According to the quadrune mind model our true nature naturally emerges from the healthy, well-integrated, mature human brain.
 We have seen it in notable examples across the centuries; such as, Gautama Buddha.
 But these "perfected" people have often been counted as exceptions to human nature, other worldly "spiritual" in a way that someone who is "only human" could never be.
-Many religions have examples of how we should be living if we would only reject our earthly bodily attachments: we need some kind of transfiguration from a physical human into a spiritual-what?

-Heavenly "saints" are not the exceptions to our Human nature, we are!
-The healthy adult Human brain tells us that the real down-to-earthiness nature of our species is inherently spiritual, wise, healing stewards of all life and the earth.
+But, heavenly "saints" are not the exceptions to Human nature, we are!
+The healthy adult Human brain shows us that the real down-to-earthiness nature of our species is inherently spiritual, wise, healing stewards of all life and the earth.